 ‘To Be a Bird’ and Other Poetry by Rowena Hammill The Society December 18, 2012 Poetry To Be a Bird To foil the grab of gravity, To sail across the spaces Engendered by the cavity Between the mountain faces.
 To laugh at man’s ineptitude, His crawling, earthbound gait.
 To wing in silent solitude And at the summit wait While human snail ascends in pain.
 To flee before he spies How, effortless, you rise again To ever purer skies.
 Autumn Farewell to heady summer’s hazy days, The riotous hue that garden grew is gone.
 The harvest moon hangs fully in her blaze Of creamy luminescence, daring Dawn To usher in the ever‐weak’ning Sun, His time‐locks shorn, a feeble Samson’s curse, Oft‐clouded as he makes his daily run Or crawl, more like, across his short traverse.
 But with the smaller days comes welcome change.
 The rains bring green to parched and splintered earth, New blue to stream and white to mountain range, While plants retreat and plan for next rebirth.
 One final aspect sets the fall apart‐ God’s sunstruck leaves break open wide the heart!
 Rowena Hammill is a poet, cellist, and mother living in Vashon, WA.
 These poems are among the entries for the Society of Classical Poets’ 2012 Poetry Competition.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.